elementary-Inc/blog/_posts/2021/2021-08-09-elementary-os-6-odin-released.md

 </figcaption>
 </figure>

 But it's not just the desktop that has multi-touch support; we've worked to bring smooth and intuitive two-finger multi-touch gestures into apps as well.
 Swipe through paged layouts like screenshots in AppCenter, months in the Date & Time indicator, or steps in the Initial Setup and Welcome screens.
 Swipe to dismiss notification bubbles on screen or in the Notification Center.
 Swipe to go back in Web, System Settings, and several other apps.
-And smoothly swipe between users on the login/lockscreen greeter.
+And smoothly swipe between users on the login/lock screen greeter.

 <figure class="third" markdown="1">
 ![AppCenter Screenshots](/images/multitouch-gestures-in-elementary-os-6/appcenter.gif)